 - In case of any doubt, don’t hesitate to reach out through a company’s official channels

 Call to Arms

-Phishing attempts may be quite present, but information is key against these practices.
+Phishing attempts may be common, but for you, and I knowledge is power.
 Understanding them is the best way of arming yourself against phishing.
 With this article we’d like to do our part in helping to keep our beloved cryptosphere the incredible space that it is.

 We’d like to call on all of you to help spread these best practices to prevent anyone from falling victim to them.

 Let’s join forces to put an end to phishing in the world of cryptocurrencies.